Addressing the Minimum Wage "Debate"

 Not all capitalist configurations have the same dynamics.
 “Capitalism” isn’t one invariant machine with one invariant wage–profit–employment response.
 Different institutional configurations (labor law, bargaining structures, welfare state, finance, trade openness, corporate governance, monetary regime) produce different dynamics—including different limits on how far wages can rise before profitability/accumulation/political coalitions react.

-Regulation theory’s core move is: a regime of accumulation (how production, demand, distribution fit together) can be stable for a time because a matching mode of regulation (institutions, norms, state forms) supports it—but that match can break, producing crisis and transition.
+- Regimes of accumulation are historically specific: Regulation theory’s states that a regime of accumulation (how production, demand, distribution fit together) can be stable for a time because a matching mode of regulation (institutions, norms, state forms) supports it—but that match can break, producing crisis and transition.
 So Fordism, postwar social democracy, neoliberal financialization, export-led models, etc., are not just “variations”; they change the underlying feedback loops.
 (18)

-Neo-Kaleckian work makes the point very explicitly: whether higher wages support growth (via demand) or choke it (via investment/profit sensitivity, external constraint, markups) depends on openness, financialization, sector mix, investment behavior, and policy.
+- Growth can be wage-led or profit-led depending on structure: Neo-Kaleckian work makes the point very explicitly: whether higher wages support growth (via demand) or choke it (via investment/profit sensitivity, external constraint, markups) depends on openness, financialization, sector mix, investment behavior, and policy.
 That’s why you can’t treat “wages rise → employment falls” as a structural law.
 (15, 16, 17)

-Goodwin/Kalecki-style conflict stories depend on how tight labor markets translate into wage pressure (union density, bargaining coverage, strike capacity), and how firms/state respond (policy tightening, investment strikes, offshoring threats, austerity).
+- Class conflict dynamics differ with bargaining institutions and discipline mechanisms: Goodwin/Kalecki-style conflict stories depend on how tight labor markets translate into wage pressure (union density, bargaining coverage, strike capacity), and how firms/state respond (policy tightening, investment strikes, offshoring threats, austerity).
 The “reserve army” mechanism exists across capitalism, but its strength and the channels through which it operates vary.
 (5, 10)

-Profit-squeeze crises are more plausible when labor has strong bargaining power and when investment is very profit-sensitive; less so when labor is fragmented, when finance substitutes for demand, or when firms can restore profit share through global supply chains, monopoly power, or policy regimes.
+- Even the “profit squeeze” story is configuration-dependent: Profit-squeeze crises are more plausible when labor has strong bargaining power and when investment is very profit-sensitive; less so when labor is fragmented, when finance substitutes for demand, or when firms can restore profit share through global supply chains, monopoly power, or policy regimes.
 (12, 14)

 Some capitalist configurations are stabilized by high wages + mass demand + coordinated bargaining (classic Fordist/social-democratic stories).
 Others are stabilized by profit restoration + labor discipline + financial/external demand channels (many neoliberal “debt-led” or “export-led” patterns).
 And some are simply unstable, lurching between distributions via crises and political realignments.
 Capitalism has family resemblances (private ownership, wage labor, profit-driven accumulation), but it doesn’t have one universal wage/employment/inflation dynamic.
 The dynamics are endogenous to the institutional and political structure of the particular capitalist regime.
 (18, 15)